-If your child’s heart problem is inherited, our pediatric genetic heart disease specialists can help you understand the condition, test other members of the family, and provide guidance for managing your family’s risks.
+If your child’s heart problem is inherited, our pediatric genetic heart disease specialists can can confirm the diagnosis, help you understand the condition, test other members of the family, and provide guidance for managing your family’s risks.

-Children who have congenital heart defects or heart surgery may experience delays in neurodevelopment.
-Our Pediatric Cardiac Neurodevelopmental Clinic has a specialized group of pediatricians, therapists, neuropsychologists, dietitians, social workers, and nurses who monitor your child's developmental needs and provide support toward meeting their developmental milestones.
+Children who have congenital heart defects or heart surgery may experience learning and developmental delays.
+Our Pediatric Cardiac Neurodevelopmental Clinic has a specialized group of pediatricians, therapists, neuropsychologists, dietitians, social workers, and nurses who nurture children’s developmental needs and provide support to help them reach developmental milestones.

 Why Choose Duke